eduardobonet/prompt-actions/README.md

-# AI - A Prompt manager for LLMs
+# PromptActions - A Prompt Engine and Manager for LLMs

 AI a is a command-line utility that provides an easy interface for LLM (Language Model API) services, coupled to a git backed prompt management functionality.
 It aims to make prompts shareable and reusable, while serving as a backend